Best Oregon Photography Locations

 Crater Lake is without a doubt one of the most spectacular sights in southern Oregon and a photographer’s dream.
 The lake is best known for its intense blue color, a product of its depth and clarity.

-In the summertime, when the 33-mile Rim Drive is open, numerous viewpoints along the caldera’s edge provide endless photographic opportunities.
+When visiting Oregon in summer, the Crater Lake 33-mile Rim Drive is open, numerous viewpoints along the caldera’s edge provide endless photographic opportunities.

 Favorite focal points include Wizard Island and Phantom Ship, and both can be viewed from pullouts along the rim.
 However, we highly recommend hiking the Watchman Peak and Sun Notch Trails for some of the best views of the lake.